tommybaw/Python-API-Guide/README.md

 You should be pretty comfortable now importing and exporting data to/from APIs.
 Now try exporting a revenue report and extract the date and revenue values.

-The final format of the extracted data should be in a list of dictionaries.
+*The final format of the extracted data should be as a list of dictionaries.*